aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheOktaAuthPlugin.md

 >
 > It's recommended to use [AWS Java SDK RDS v2.x](https://central.sonatype.com/artifact/software.amazon.awssdk/rds) when it's possible.

-## How to use the Okta Authentication Plugin with the AWS JDBC Driver
+## How to use the Okta Authentication Plugin with the AWS Advanced JDBC Wrapper

 ### Enabling the Okta Authentication Plugin
 > [!NOTE]\